Philip Klein (editor): Early life and education

 Born Jewish, Klein grew up in New York City.
 He graduated from George Washington University with degrees in history and economics and has a master's degree in journalism from the Columbia University Graduate School of Journalism.

 Career

 Journalism

 Klein is a former Reuters reporter.
 He worked for the American Spectator before joining the Washington Examiner in 2011.
 In 2014, he became the commentary editor of the same paper.
 In 2015, Klein was promoted to managing editor of the paper, and in 2018, he was named executive editor.

 In September 2012, while Florida Congresswoman Debbie Wasserman Schultz was chair of the Democratic National Committee, Schultz accused Klein of "deliberately misquoting" her.
-The Washington Post fact-checked Wasserman Schultz, finding "Klein's quote was exactly accurate, meaning Wasserman Schultz falsely accused the Examiner of misquoting her.
-The DNC chair earns Four Pinocchios."
-She later refused to apologize, telling the Washington Free Beacon that: "No, I definitely will not."
+In a fact check prompted by Klein's release of the audio, The Washington Post concluded that "Klein's quote was exactly accurate, meaning Wasserman Schultz falsely accused the Examiner of misquoting her."

 In 2018, Klein reported on a tweet by Representative Alexandria Ocasio-Cortez about Department of Defense budgets which he called a "$21 trillion mistake" revealing a lack of understanding of government budgeting.